zerocurrencycoin/zerowallet/README.md

 Head over to the releases page and grab the latest installers or binary. https://github.com/Fair-Exchange/safecoinwallet/releases

-## safecoind
+## zerod
-safecoinwallet needs a Safecoin full node running safecoind.
-If you already have a safecoind node running, safecoinwallet will connect to it.
+safecoinwallet needs a Safecoin full node running zerod.
+If you already have a zerod node running, safecoinwallet will connect to it.

-If you don't have one, safecoinwallet will start its embedded safecoind node.
+If you don't have one, safecoinwallet will start its embedded zerod node.

-Additionally, if this is the first time you're running safecoinwallet or a safecoind daemon, safecoinwallet will download the zcash params (~1.7 GB) and configure `safecoin.conf` for you.
+Additionally, if this is the first time you're running safecoinwallet or a zerod daemon, safecoinwallet will download the zcash params (~1.7 GB) and configure `zero.conf` for you.

-Pass `--no-embedded` to disable the embedded safecoind and force safecoinwallet to connect to an external node.
+Pass `--no-embedded` to disable the embedded zerod and force safecoinwallet to connect to an external node.

 ## Compiling from source
 safecoinwallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
-Note that if you are compiling from source, you won't get the embedded safecoind by default.
-You can either run an external safecoind, or compile safecoind as well.
+Note that if you are compiling from source, you won't get the embedded zerod by default.
+You can either run an external zerod, or compile zerod as well.

 ### Building on Linux